 They may also give your dog an Elizabethan collar — the cone of shame — to prevent scratching and further damage.

 Injury, Head Trauma, Or Chemical Exposure

 If your dog has suffered a recent injury, especially to the head, it can cause discomfort or affect their balance, and they may shake to relieve the symptoms.
 This can also happen if your dog has recently experienced a stroke, inner ear infection, or vestibular syndrome.

 Chemicals or toxins can affect the nervous system and result in unusual behavior, as well.
 If you notice other symptoms like temporary blindness, toxic chemicals may be to blame.

-It is important for you to see a veterinarian in any of these cases.
+It’s important for you to see a vet in any of these cases.
 A minor injury may heal on its own, and the head shaking may stop.
-However, it is very difficult to determine that without running tests.
+However, it’s very hard to find that out without running tests.

 If you suspect chemical exposure, you should get to the vet immediately or call the ASPCA National Animal Poison Control Center at 888-426-4435 and follow their instructions.

-Has your dog ever started shaking their head excessively?
+Has your dog ever started shaking their head a lot?
 What did you do for treatment?
 Let us know in the comments below!